kyma-project/kyma/docs/kyma/docs/031-gs-local-installation.md

 scripts/is-installed.sh
 ```

-Read the [Reinstall Kyma](025-details-local-reinstallation.md) document to learn how to reinstall Kyma without deleting the cluster from Minikube.
+Read the **Reinstall Kyma** document to learn how to reinstall Kyma without deleting the cluster from Minikube.
-To learn how to test Kyma, see the [Testing Kyma](026-details-testing.md) document.
+To learn how to test Kyma, see the **Testing Kyma** document.

 ### Custom Resource file

-The Custom Resource file contains controls the Kyma installer, which is a proprietary solution based on the [Kubernetes operator](https://coreos.com/operators/).
+The Custom Resource file contains controls the Kyma installer, which is a proprietary solution based on the Kubernetes operator.
 The file contains the basic information that defines Kyma installation.
-Find the custom resource template [here](../../../installation/resources/installer-cr.yaml.tpl).
+For the `installer-cr.yaml.tpl` custom resource template, go to the `/installation/resources/` directory in the `kyma` repository.

 ### Control the installation process